DHI/terracotta/docs/tutorials/windows.rst

 -----------------------------

-We rely on the magic provided by `Zappa <https://github.com/Miserlou/Zappa>`__ to deploy Terracotta on AWS λ.
-Since AWS λ workers run on Linux, we cannot use a Windows environment for deployment.
+We rely on the magic provided by `Zappa <https://github.com/Miserlou/Zappa>`__ to deploy Terracotta on AWS Lambda.
+Since AWS Lambda workers run on Linux, we cannot use a Windows environment for deployment.
 This is why we rely on the Windows subsystem for Linux (WSL).

 1. First up, `install the Windows subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__.